codecap/cloud-workshops/src/k8s-cluster-management.md

 - Review Monitoring Data for the deployed application
 - Review Logs for the deployed application
 - Access the application by ingress and service of type LoadBalancer

+- Create a DaemonSet which is using a single volume of type RWX
+- Create a StatefulSet which is using multiple volumes of type RWO (utilize VolumeClaimTemplates)